ogobrecht/console/docs/getting-started.md

 and writes a friendly message to the end user.
-It uses the APEX text message feature for the user friendly messages in case of constraint violations as described in [this video](https://www.insum.ca/episode-22-error-handling/) by Anton and Neelesh of Insum, which based on an idea by Roel Hartman in [this blog post](https://roelhartman.blogspot.com/2021/02/stop-using-validations-for-checking.html).
+It uses the APEX text message feature for the user friendly messages in case of constraint violations as described in [this video](https://www.insum.ca/episode-22-error-handling/) by Anton and Neelesh of Insum, which is based on an idea by Roel Hartman in [this blog post](https://roelhartman.blogspot.com/2021/02/stop-using-validations-for-checking.html).

 The community rocks...